rylei-m/CS3100_2024_Assn1_Java_Compiling/README.md

 ## Additional Notes
 Valid input ranges:
-- Fibonacci input range is is: 0 to 40
+- Fibonacci input range is: 0 to 40
 - Factorial input range is: 0 to largest Java Integer
 - Iterations range for the 'e' [n] parameter is: 1 to largest Java Integer